 5. Mailer Lite

-It would not be easy to grow your blog without building an email list.
+It would not be easy to grow your blog without building an email list from the month one.

 I get it, you might be thinking email services are costly.
 Right?

-It has automation feature too that sends an email to your subscriber whenever you publish a new blog post.
+It has the automation feature that sends an email to your subscriber whenever you publish a new article on your blog.
 Mobile friendly newsletters, campaigns, rich text editor, photo editing, landing pages, signup forms, exit pop-ups, etc all fall into a free plan.